NCBI-Codeathons/Use-UMLS-and-Python-to-classify-website-visitor-queries-into-measurable-categories/README.md

 ## Top objectives

-- Most important for future viability: Testing for the best category prediction using scikit-learn, TensorFlow, etc. tools., from existing sample data
-- Team members with UMLS login (free) can work with that API and vocabularies other than MeSH.
-Can do this Wednesday if needed, if there is interest
+- Implementing MetaMap matching in a lightweight web interface.
-- Creating tabular and visual outputs using Pandas, matplotlib/Seaborn/etc., Tableau: Search wiki for "Wireframing for the search log analysis project," for visual ideas.
-D3.js charts are also a possibility
+- Creating tabular and visual outputs using Pandas, matplotlib/Seaborn/etc. D3.js charts are also a possibility.
-- Team members with access to Google Analytics and Google Search Console APIs can bring in content from those systems
-- The code for working with the noSQL/Django manual-coding interface (feeding the training set) could be improved, and perhaps term predictions could be added to it.
-- We will have Excel files of fuzzy matched terms that are wrong.
-These can be edited using Excel.
-- More to follow

 ## Workflow